 G-1 Communications Building

 Seattle, WA 98195-3770

 Applicants with degrees from the University of Washington should upload a PDF copy of their UW transcript, available on MyUW.
 No official paper copies of transcripts from the University of Washington are needed if admitted.

 All applicants should answer the following question.
 Please limit your statement to a maximum of 1000 words.
 Statements should reflect thoughtful consideration of an applicants appropriateness of fit for the Computer Science & Software Engineering master’s degree and the UW Bothell campus.
 Applicants are encouraged to view the Computing & Software System Division mission and goals, as well as the mission and goals of the School of STEM for inspiration.

 “Describe why the Cyber Security Engineering graduate program is of interest to you and how it will support your scholarly and career goals.”

 4. A Current Resume

-Show any relevant work experience in detail, including any and all information relevant to admission prerequisites.
+Show relevant work experience in detail and include any information relevant to admission prerequisites.

 5. Letters of Recommendation